Survey Procedures In Dentistry

 - According to WHO report on dental health procedure, the diagnostic aids are plane mouth mirror, sharp probe and sufficient day light.

-- Classification of study depend upon diagnostic aids.
+- Classification of the study depends on diagnostic aids.

 Types of examination (Dunning classification)

-- Type 1: Complete examination with plane mouth mirror and explorer under sufficient illumination with full mouth radiographs.
-Additional diagnostic aids are study cast, pulp testing and other lab investigation.
-It is very less used in public health work.
+- Type 1: Complete examination with a plane mouth mirror and explorer under sufficient illumination with full mouth radiographs.
+Additional diagnostic aids are study cast, pulp testing, and other lab investigations.
+It is used very little in public health work.

-- Type 2: Limited examination with plane mouth mirror and explorer under sufficient illumination with IOPA X-ray.
-It is used in public health programs which provide combined service to individuals with population survey work and provide good results for pure survey work where money and time permits.
+- Type 2: Limited examination with a plane mouth mirror and explorer under sufficient illumination with IOPA X-ray.
+It is used in public health programs that provide combined services to individuals, including population survey work, and provide good results for pure survey work where money and time permit.

 - Type 3: Inspection, examination of patient with plane mouth mirror and explorer under good illumination.
 Used in public health surveying.